coder-peris/coder-peris/README.md

 ---

-[cite_start]👋 I'm a highly motivated **Computer Engineer**  from Nepal and a recent graduate with a strong foundation in both front-end and back-end web development.
+👋 I'm a highly motivated **Computer Engineer** from Nepal and a recent graduate with a strong foundation in both front-end and back-end web development.
 My passion lies in crafting robust, user-friendly, and scalable applications that solve real-world problems.
 I thrive on continuous learning and am always eager to explore new technologies and best practices.

-[cite_start]Currently, I'm enhancing my skills as a **Web Development Intern** at Workalaya R&D Pvt Ltd [cite: 4][cite_start], where I've been hands-on in redesigning CRM systems [cite: 4][cite_start], implementing secure authentication [cite: 4][cite_start], and building efficient API endpoints.
+Currently, I'm enhancing my skills as a **Web Development Intern** at Workalaya R&D Pvt Ltd, where I've been hands-on in redesigning CRM systems, implementing secure authentication, and building efficient API endpoints.

 ---